 Dean notes that over the past few years, much of the work he’s read that focuses on racism, social justice and white supremacy has been almost exclusively written by writers of color and women.
 “And that says something,” says Dean.
 “Where are the white guys?
 Why aren’t we showing up to this meeting also?”

 Later this spring, Luna Stage will launch the second virtual component of Dean’s project.
-Via text message, the dramaturg who was the narrator in the first part will now ask for audience participation.
-To deepen the audience’s experience, Dean crafted an exercise with the help of consultants to show people how to have a civil conversation with someone with whom they disagree.
+With the help of consultants, Dean crafted an exercise to show audience members how to have a civil conversation with someone with whom they disagree.
+(The dramaturg who serves as the narrator in the first component will request participation, also via text message.)

-“We’re going to provide the audience with the tools and resources to be able to do that, hopefully productively, and listen to each other and see what happens,” says Dean.
+“We’re going to provide the audience with the tools and resources to be able to [have that conversation], hopefully productively, and listen to each other and see what happens,” says Dean.

 “The idea is that this is not just a story about me and my brother,” says Dean.
 “The piece, more than anything, is about making space when it’s uncomfortable to hear each other.
 Sitting in the same room even though you don’t think you’ll be able to see eye to eye—forcing that, forcing yourself to do that.”